TheRekrab/games/readme.md

 Another website about the classic strategy game, Lights Off.

-THe point of the game is to turn off all the lit tiles in a 5x5 grid by clicking them.
+The point of the game is to turn off all the lit tiles in a 5x5 grid by clicking them.
 However, there's a twist: when you click a tile, the tiles adjacent to it are also toggled!

 Try if you want.